jdechalendar/gridemissions/README.md

 Optionally, you can customize the configuration files.
 See the configuration section for details.

 ## Configuration
-Two configuration files are needed for this project: one to hold environment variables like data paths and passwords (`config.json`), and one to control logging (`logging.conf`).
-Defaults are created for you the first time you import the package, in the folder `~/.config/gridemissions`. `~` stands for your home directory.
+Some configuration is needed for this project, to hold environment variables like data paths, API keys and passwords.
+The recommended option is to use a configuration file (`config.json`).
+A default is created for you the first time you import the package, in the folder `~/.config/gridemissions`. `~` stands for your home directory.
 On Linux, this is what `$HOME` evaluates to, on Windows/OSX, this is the directory that contains your Documents, Desktop and Downloads folders.

+Alternatively, configuration settings can be read from environment variables, e.g. with
+```bash
+export GRIDEMISSIONS_CONFIG_DIR_PATH="$HOME/.config/gridemissions_test"
+```

 ### `config.json`
-Whenever you import the `gridemissions` module, the key-value pairs stored in `config.json` are loaded into a dictionary that then becomes available to you as `gridemissions.config`.
-Your `config.json` should contain:
+Whenever you import the `gridemissions` module, the key-value pairs stored in `config.json` are loaded into a dictionary that then becomes available to you as the dictionary `gridemissions.config`.
+These can also be modified at runtime.
+At a minimum, your `config.json` should contain:
 * `DATA_PATH`: path to local data store, by default `~/data/gridemissions`
 * `TMP_PATH`: for scratch data (e.g. when downloading data), by default `~/tmp/gridemissions`

-### `logging.conf`
-This file is also read when you import the `gridemissions` module and configures different loggers.
-We use the built-in `logging` module from the standard Python library.
-You can edit this file to control logging, and/or re-configure loggers programmatically after loading the gridemissions module.

-### Default Values

-Default values (such as configuration paths) can be set with environment variables.

-```bash
-export GRIDEMISSIONS_CONFIG_DIR_PATH="$HOME/.config/gridemissions_test"
-```

 #### Supported Environment Variables